 As an arts educator, I encourage my students to keep their eyes open to their environment, to consistently stay curious about their surroundings and community, and to wonder about nature and function.
 I hope to give my students the confidence to know that their visions and views of the world can be used to create art, share with others, and be seen and read as valid expression.
 Currently I am focusing on creating a more inclusive curriculum that can help my young artists engage with current events in a safe and creative environment.

 Jane Kang Lawrence received her BFA from Mason Gross School of the Arts, Rutgers University.
 Following a residency at the Scuola Internazionale di Grafica and residency at Casaterra (Puglia, Italy) she continued to dovetail art making with teaching by pursuing her Masters from the School of Visual Arts.
-She has most recently exhibited at The Edward Hopper House, Main Street Arts (Rochester), Jazz Forum Arts (Tarrytown) She has taught visual arts, ceramics, and visual literacy for students in New York City for 15 years.
+She has taught visual arts, ceramics, and visual literacy for students in New York City for over 15 years.
+Jane is a recent recipient of a Teaching Excellence award from the FLAG Foundation, NYC.
 Jane is a founding director of Peep Space (Tarrytown, NY) and maintains a studio in New York.

 PEEP SPACE INQUIRIES MAY CONTACT: PEEPSPACENY@GMAIL.COM